RuNpiXelruN/deputy-challenge/README.md

 ### Task

-Given set of linked hierarchical _'roles'_, and a set of _'users'_, each with a specific role were provided,
+Given a set of linked hierarchical _'roles'_, and a set of _'users'_ that each had a specific role,

 - Set the roles in a memory store
 - Set the users in a memory store